How to Use Cassandra Backup & Restore Method Using Conversational AI API

-Apache Cassandra is a distributed Database Management System.
-In Cassandra, data is replicated among multiple nodes across multiple data centers.
-Its high Scalability and High availability, and ability to handle huge volumes of transactions with no single point of failure make it particularly beneficial to store and retrieve efficiently.
+Apache Cassandra is a distributed Database Management System that handles a large amount of data across many commodity servers and provides high availability with no single point of failure.
+Cassandra apache replicates data among multiple nodes across multiple data centers.
+Its high scalability, high availability, and ability to handle huge volumes of transactions with fault-tolerant systems make it particularly beneficial to store and retrieve efficiently.

 Further, it’s also easy to scale, making it ideal for our businesses that are consistently growing.